List of deputies from Alpes-de-Haute-Provence

-The French département of Alpes-de-Haute-Provence (04) is divided into two constituencies, each of which sends one Deputy to the National Assembly of France.
+The French department of Alpes-de-Haute-Provence (04) is divided into two constituencies, each of which sends one deputy to the National Assembly of France.
 In the XIII legislature, these are represented by Jean-Louis Bianco and Daniel Spagnou.
-As at 2020, a total of 12 different Deputies have represented Alpes-de-Haute-Provence since single member constituencies were re-introduced in 1988.
+As at 2020, a total of 12 different deputies have represented Alpes-de-Haute-Provence since single member constituencies were re-introduced in 1988.